Houlton Band of Maliseet Indians

-This tribe is related to the larger Maliseet First Nations of New Brunswick, Canada.
+This HBMI is related to the larger Maliseet First Nations of New Brunswick, Canada.
 The Maliseet have traditionally occupied areas of the Saint John River valley, including its tributary, the Meduxnekeag River.
 When Great Britain and the United States established a boundary through this area under the Jay Treaty of 1794, the Maliseet were given the right to freely cross the border with Canada, as it was within their ancestral territory.
-The Houlton Band of Maliseet was invited to take a nonvoting seat in the Maine Legislature, starting with the 126th Legislature in 2013.
+The HBMI was invited to take a nonvoting seat in the Maine Legislature, starting with the 126th Legislature in 2013.

-They belonged to the Algonquian languages family.
-The people now use English as their first language.
-They constitute nearly 6% of the population of Houlton.
+Politics

+The HBMI is governed by a tribal chief and a six-member council.
+The tribal chief is democratically elected and serves a four-year term, as are the tribal councilors, whose elections are staggered.
+As of July 1, 2023, the Tribal government consists of: